 A new system featuring a robot sample changer has been installed at the X-ray absorption spectroscopy beamline BM23 to enable researchers to scan thousands of samples per day with extremely low element detection limits.

-Four years later, the concept has been realised thanks to collaboration with the ESRF and the STREAMLINE Horizon 2020 project.
-Its highly-automated analytical approach is based on X-ray fluorescence.
+Four years later, the concept has been realised thanks to the collaboration with the ESRF and the STREAMLINE Horizon 2020 project.
+Its highly automated analytical approach is based on X-ray fluorescence.
 It will allow the mining industry to characterise trace element reserves with extremely low detection limits and for an unprecedented quantity of samples.

 Due to the large amount of samples, the challenge was to improve the efficiency of the X-ray fluorescence measurement, as well as the experimental capacity through automation.
 Manuel Muñoz carried out some promising tests at BM23 and wrote the specifications for a system for high-throughput characterisation that could provide quantitative data, allowing very precise detection of contaminants.
 Thanks to the high flux of the new ESRF-EBS light source, the data collection speed and detection limits are unmatched.